 For fans of a cheeky Nando’s, the Gloucester Quays venue won’t disappoint, with a menu full of flame-grilled peri peri chicken that’s as spicy as you can handle.

-Its Nandinos menu gives kids under 10 a set menu with a main, side and dessert, while its PERi-Plant strips give vegans a chance to enjoy the authentic Nando’s flavour without the chicken.
+Its Nandinos menu gives kids under 10 a set menu with a main, two sides and a drink or dessert, while its PERi-Plant strips give vegans a chance to enjoy the authentic Nando’s flavour without the chicken.
 There’s also plenty of bean- and halloumi-based veggie options.

 Five Guys at Gloucester Quays

-Roasts are available all day on Sunday, with chicken, beef, pork or a vegetarian butternut squash and filo parcel taking centre stage, alongside its brewer’s cauliflower cheese with more of that craft beer cheese sauce, roast potatoes, seasonal veg and a homemade Yorkshire pudding.
-There’s also a kid’s menu, as well as both vegetarian and vegan options on the main menu.
+Roasts are available all day on Sunday, with chicken, beef, pork or a vegetarian cumin-spiced cauliflower steak taking centre stage, alongside its brewer’s cauliflower cheese with more of that craft beer cheese sauce, roast potatoes, seasonal veg and a homemade Yorkshire pudding.
+There’s also a kids' menu, as well as both vegetarian and vegan options on the main menu.

 Costa Coffee at Gloucester Quays

-Brewing up classic lattes, cappuccinos, cortados and flat whites; frostinos and cold brew coffee; seasonal specials like toffee nut lattes and Black Forest hot chocolates; to its new Costa+ range with energy and protein boosts, Costa Coffee is the ideal pit stop for caffeine fiends.
-With plenty of tasty food options too, including toasties and paninis, pastries, cakes, muffins and biscuits.
+Brewing up everything from classic lattes, cappuccinos, cortados and flat whites to frappés, bubble tea and cold brew coffee, with regularly-changing of seasonal specials to try, Costa Coffee is the ideal pit stop for a pick-me-up.
+There are plenty of tasty food options too, including toasties and paninis, pastries, cakes, muffins and biscuits.